All the Best (film)

 All the Best is a 2012 Indian Telugu-language comedy film written and directed by J. D. Chakravarthy.
 The film stars Srikanth, J. D. Chakravarthy and Sidhika Sharma in lead roles.
-The film was released on 29 June 2012 with mixed reviews and became one of the successful films of 2012.
-Especially Telangana Shakuntala's character of Waheed Rehman was much praised by the critics and audiences.
-Although the film tanked at the box office and declared as flop.
+The film was released on 29 June 2012 with mixed reviews.
 Later this film was dubbed into Hindi as Risk.
-The film is remake of the Malayalam film Gulumaal: The Escape, which itself is based on the 2000 Argentine movie Nine Queens.
+The film is a remake of the Malayalam film Gulumaal: The Escape, which itself is based on the 2000 Argentine movie Nine Queens.

 Soundtrack

-The audio of the films was launched on 3 June 2012 at Dasapalla Hotel in Hyderabad.
-The soundtrack was composed by singer turned composer Hemachandra and the album was released under Aditya Musiclabel.
-All the songs in the album were written by young lyricist Geetha Poonik.
+The soundtrack was composed by singer turned composer Hemachandra and the album was released under Aditya Music label.
+The audio of the films was launched on 3 June 2012 at Dasapalla Hotel in Hyderabad with Dasari Narayana Rao as the chief guest.
+All the songs in the album were written by Geetha Poonik.